LukaTV939/OpenSteamClient/README.md

 See [CONTRIBUTING.md](https://github.com/OpenSteamClient/OpenSteamClient/blob/c%23-remake/CONTRIBUTING.md) for guidelines.
 Clone by running `git clone -b c#-remake --single-branch https://github.com/OpenSteamClient/OpenSteamClient.git --recursive` Compile and run by going into OpenSteamClient and running `dotnet run`.
-Occasionally updates break existing repos, just delete the whole repo and reclone if that happens.
+Occasionally updates break existing downloaded repos, just delete the whole repo and reclone if that happens.

 ## Testing
 If you decide to test OSC, you should report issues in GitHub issues.